Anomalous current fluctuations from Euler hydrodynamics: Hydrodynamics

 A system of three-mode hydrodynamic equations similar to Eq.~\eqref{eq:charge_hydro} along with the free chiral equations for $\varrho_\pm$ was also recently derived for Dirac fluids by keeping only the most relevant terms based on symmetry considerations in Ref.~\cite{gopalakrishnan2024nongaussian}.
-In the present case, the hydrodynamic equations are exact (i.e. no terms that contribute at the Euler scale are omitted), and interestingly, are completely insensitive to the crossing probability $\Gamma$.
-That said, as we will see later, typical fluctuations do turn out to depend nontrivially on $\Gamma$.
+In the present case, the hydrodynamic equations are obtained using the exact flux Jacobian Eq.~\eqref{eq:flux_jacobian}, and interestingly, are completely insensitive to the crossing probability $\Gamma$.
+This being said, typical fluctuations appear to depend nontrivially on $\Gamma$.
 Before discussing this dependence, we first study large fluctuations of the SCCA, which can be fully characterized using only Euler hydrodynamic data.